 Visit the Linux Mint’s website here.

-Every new release is more polished and comes loaded with new features and improvements—many PC makers like Dell and Lenovo design specific machines with preinstalled Ubuntu Linux.
+Every new release is more polished and comes loaded with new features and improvements—many PC makers like Dell and Lenovo design specific machines with preinstalled Ubuntu.
 After conquering the desktop world, Ubuntu has also managed to gain big in the cloud.
 Another major reason to use Ubuntu for a new Linux user is its vast community of users and online forums.

 Why Choose Ubuntu?

 - Tons of free software in the Software Center

 - Vast community